The Versatility of Cryogenics: 15 Cryogenic Applications

 Cryogenic Palletizers: Cryogenic gases are used to halt deterioration in granulating probiotics and starter cultures.
 Many palletizers feature clean rooms to create an inert working environment, ensuring product quality.

-Cooling Boxes in Automotive Shrink Fitting
+Cooling Boxes for Shrink Fitting:

 Enhancing Electronic Reliability